Quantum information transfer using weak measurements and any non-product resource state: Remarks on noise, error and experimental implementation

 This would also allow to switch between fibers with different noise profiles or different lengths without compromising the faithfulness of the protocol.
 For example, typical range of $ \Delta \phi $ corresponding to telecommunication-wavelength for an optical fiber of 500 meters is 190-250 radians~\cite{2016APS..DMP.H4009G,MKGThesis16}.
 Comparing the case where there is no noise ($N$ shared copies) to the case where $ \Delta \phi = 200 \text{rad} $ ($N'$ shared copies) for a state characterized by $ z = 0.4 $ would give us $ N' = 1.27586 N $.
 Thus, irrespective of the amount of noise in the channel, faithfulness of the protocol would not be compromised provided enough number of noisy but non-product resource states are shared by the two parties.
 It may also be noted that the protocol would continue to work even if $ z < 1/3 $, when the Werner state is solely discordant~\cite{modi2012classical,pande2017minimum}.
 Here the sole focus was on the error due to noise in the channel reflected statistically through the entity $ \langle \hat{B} \rangle_f^{Re/Im} $.
 A full reconstruction of the state possible either through real~\cite{PhysRevLett.117.120401} or simulated experiments~\cite{maccone2014state} would allow a comparison between the state determined by Bob and the state that was intended to be transferred using a metric such as fidelity or trace distance.
 This would also account for the error pertaining to imperfectly restricting the coupling interaction strength to the first order due to the weak approximation.

 Due to the flexibility in choice of the resource state with regard to dimensionality as well as purity, the protocol can, in principle, be implemented in all architectures~\cite{yonezawa2004demonstration,nielsen1998complete,PhysRevLett.118.160501,xu2010experimental} that admit at least one kind of non-product resources -- whether shared Bell pairs, Laguerre Gauss (LG)-mode pointer states with non-zero orbital angular momentum (OAM), or entangled multi-mode Gaussian states, among others.
+We also note that, since multiple non-product states are necessary for the protocol to work, we want an experimental setup which can produce bipartite entangled (a subset of non-product) states with a consistently high rate.
 This also opens the tantalizing possibility of implementing the protocol by constructing quantum communication networks involving more than two parties~\cite{bae2005three,pirandola2005conditioning,pirandola2015advances,yonezawa2004demonstration,hu2016experimental}, even when it is difficult to maintain a high degree of multipartite entanglement.